-NURS 6130: Theories, Principles, and Processes Governing the Design of

-Educational Programs in Nursing: 3 credits In this course, students will analyze the curriculum fundamentals, principles, concepts, models, and theories applicable to the design of nursing educational programs.
-Additionally, they will evaluate the elements and resources necessary for generating changes in the development of new educational programs.
-Furthermore, they will design a curriculum guide for an educational program that considers, other aspects, amona context analysis, assessment, educational processes, learning styles, and innovative instructional strategies.
+NURS 6130: Theories, Principles, and Processes Governing the Design of Educational Programs in Nursing: 3 credits will evaluate the elements and resources necessary for generating changes in the development of new educational programs.
+Furthermore, they will design a curriculum guide for an educational program that considers, among other aspects, context analysis, assessment, educational processes, learning styles, and innovative instructional strategies.